Amy Klobuchar ends bid for US presidency | DW | 02.03.2020

 Klobuchar's withdrawal came as a surprise given she was set to fare well in her home state of Minnesota on Tuesday.

+Read more: The next US president: Wall Street's fear of the left

-Neither of the perceived front-runners, Bernie Sanders and Biden, have named running mates as yet.
+Neither Sanders nor Biden have named running mates yet.
 The position could be doubly valuable given their advanced ages, making it possible they don't seek a second term as president.

-The only other main candidates who remain in the race are Elizabeth Warren and Mike Bloomberg.
+The only other main candidates who remain in the race are progressive Elizabeth Warren and billionaire Mike Bloomberg.

 -